awsdocs/aws-license-manager-user-guide/doc_source/conversion-types.md

 |  Windows Server as license included \(your media\) SQL Server as license included \(your media\)  | Yes \* ‡ ♣ | Yes ‡ | Yes \* | Yes | Unsupported | Not needed |
 |  Windows Server as license included \(AWS provided image\) SQL Server as license included \(your media\)  | No ✗ | Yes ‡ | No ✗ | Yes | Unsupported | Not needed |

 ✗ You must deploy a new instance with an alternate configuration, as converting to the target license type\(s\) is not supported\.
-Refer to the [media compatibility table](#media-compatibility-table) on this page for more information\.
+For more information, see [Media compatibility](#media-compatibility)\.

 For other conversion scenarios, you might need to take the following steps to perform a license conversion: